Paperboy (video game): Later releases

 Tarryn van der Byl of Pocket Gamer criticized the iPhone version for its poor controls, and stated that the game's optional 3D graphics mode was "ugly and feels clumsy and inaccurate."
 Slide to Play considered the iPhone/iPod version a "mixed bag", but praised the gameplay.
 Mark Langshaw of Digital Spy reviewed the iPhone version and stated that it would likely appeal most to fans of the original game.
 Langshaw concluded, "As far as nostalgic remakes go, Paperboy delivers but doesn't quite do enough to make the front page."

-According to Metacritic, Paperboy: Special Delivery has a score of 55 out of 100, indicating "Mixed or average reviews."
-Blake Patterson of TouchArcade considered Paperboy: Special Delivery to be an improvement over Elite's iPhone version, praising the improved controls and graphics.
+According to Metacritic, Paperboy: Special Delivery has a score of 55 out of 100, indicating "Mixed or average reviews".
+Blake Patterson of TouchArcade deemed Paperboy: Special Delivery to be an improvement over Elite's iPhone version, praising the improved controls and graphics.
 Jon Mundy of Pocket Gamer rated the game 5 out of 10, criticizing the gameplay and controls, and writing that the biggest flaw "is the game's technical shortcomings.
 The graphics are extremely basic and yet the game paused and stuttered repeatedly on my second-generation iPod touch."
 Andrew Nesvadba of AppSpy rated the game 3 out of 5, praising the updated graphics while criticizing the controls.
 Nesvadba also praised the addition of a story mode, but criticized its short length.
 Jeremiah Leif Johnson of Gamezebo gave the game three stars out of five, praising the story mode and the 1980s-style graphics, but criticizing the poor controls.